AmosTona/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execute permission to all subdirectories of the current directory for the owner, the group owner, and all other users
-This script creates a directory called my_dir with permissions 751 in the working directory This script changes the group owner to school for the file hello
+This script creates a directory called my_dir with permissions 751 in the working directory This script changes the group owner to school for the file hello This script changes the owner to vincent and group owner to staff for all the files and directories in the working directory